 Who Built the Mermaid in Rainy Lake?

 She sits on a rock in the middle of the lake all alone.
 Gordon A. Schlichting is the architect behind the statue.
-He built her while he was on vacation at his uncle's cabin during his school's summer break.
+He built her while he was on vacation at his uncle's cabin after his school let out for summer break.
 Apparently, he'd go out and work on the mermaid to get out of doing chores.
 Heart of the Continent says that it took Gordon 3 months to build.
-After that, he actually ended up becoming a very successful architect, but he would still visit the mermaid.
+After that, he actually ended up becoming a very successful architect, but he would still go visit the mermaid he built.

 You're only able to visit the mermaid by boat, so if you're planning on going up that direction this summer, plan accordingly!